relaxdiego/python-based-operator/README.md

 ```
 python3 -m pip install --upgrade pip
 python3 -m pip install "pip-tools>=5.2.1,<5.3"
-pip-sync dev-requirements.txt requirements.txt
+make dependencies
 ```

 #### Subsequent Installation of Development Dependencies

 ```
-pip-sync dev-requirements.txt requirements.txt
+make dependencies
 ```

 #### When Adding a Development Dependency

 ```
-echo 'foo==1.0.0' >> dev-requirements.in
+echo 'foo' >> dev-requirements.in
-pip-compile dev-requirements.in
+make dependencies
 ```

-The `dev-requirements.txt` file should now be updated.Make sure to commit both files to the repo:
+The `dev-requirements.txt` file should now be updated.
+Make sure to commit both files to the repo to let your teammates know of the new dependency.

 ```
 git add dev-requirements.*